jejerrold/MarsRoverExercise/README.md

 - Clone this project then run/build using Visual Studio

 # Usage
-- Extract the output zip file in your local folder then run the NasaAPIProject.exe file
+- Down the NasaAPIProject/output folder in your local machine then run the NasaAPIProject.exe file inside it
 - For the inputs, you can enter dates in Dates.txt file.